Excessive control is not going to win the day.

 Respond, don’t react.
 Keep listening, talking, connecting, trusting and listening some more.
 Loosen the grip, and hold people gently.

-Check out the new podcast
+Check out the Leadership Lounge Podcast

 Every day, healthcare teams work together—but are they cooperating or collaborating?
 And does it matter?
 In this episode, we explore the key differences, when to use each approach, and why shared purpose is the glue that makes both work.
 Whether you're a new charge nurse leading a team or a seasoned leader looking to foster deeper collaboration, this conversation will give you practical insights to build trust, alignment, and impact.